-➤ Apprentice: student in regular education but completing his/her studies by apprenticeship foreseen in the educational programme (even if paid).
+Apprentice: student in regular education, completing his/her studies by apprenticeship foreseen in the educational programme.

-- ➤ This variable only covers the regular education system (formal education, including schools, colleges and universities) and which the respondent has attended sometime during the last 4 weeks period ending with the reference week. - ➤ If the interviewee is enrolled as a student or an apprentice in a programme within the regular education system the answer is code 1.
-This includes modules (short programmes/courses) which may be part of a longer regular education programme and are taken and completed, giving to their graduates the corresponding academic credit,

-- independent of whether the person continues to complete the full programme or not.
-The field and level of the short programmes/courses will be the same as the programme of which they form part. - For apprentices who in the past 4 weeks are in a period of only 'on-the-job training' or alternate 'on-the-job' and 'in-school learning' within the framework of an alternate (e.g. dual) programme, the answer is code 1, since the person is enrolled in a qualifying programme. - Code 3 (person in regular education but on holidays) applies for students enrolled but on school holidays and for those who will continue their studies after holidays.
-The purpose of this code is to eliminate to minimum in the summer interviews doubts about being in regular education (codes 1 and 3 to be considered together).
-It is very difficult to give the precise rules for each case but it could be recommended to take into account the situation of the person in the previous educational period (in spring), what corresponds probably to a natural answer from respondents.
-The subjective perception of this situation has to be respected in the case if the respondent does not know yet about his/her situation after holidays (exams to be passed in the second session, not yet reply received from the educational institution concerning the new studies, etc.)
+- ➤ This variable only covers the regular education system (formal education, including schools, colleges and universities) which the respondent has attended during the last 4 weeks period ending with the reference week. - ➤ If the interviewee is enrolled as a student or an apprentice in a programme within the regular education system, the answer is coded 1.
+This includes also modules (short programmes/courses) which may be part of a longer regular education programme which gives to their graduates the corresponding academic credit, independent of whether the person continues to complete the full programme or not.
+The level and field of the short programmes/courses will be the same as the programme of which they form part. - For apprentices who in the past 4 weeks are in a period of only 'on-the-job training' or alternate 'on-the-job' and 'in-school learning' within the framework of an alternate (e.g. dual) programme, the answer is coded also 1 since the person is enrolled in a qualifying programme. - ➤ Code 3 (person in regular education but on holiday) applies for students who were on school/academic holiday during the last four weeks and will continue their studies after this holiday break. - The purpose of this code is to eliminate, particularly in the summer interviews, doubts about the educational status of the interviewee.
+It is recommended to take into account the situation of the person in the previous educational period (e.g. in spring semester), what corresponds probably to a natural answer from most respondents.
+The subjective perception of this situation has to be respected in the case if the respondent does not know yet about his/her situation after holidays (exams to be passed in the second session, no reply received yet from the educational institution concerning the new studies, etc.).

-- ➤ Instead of using a general statement, the corresponding national names should be used to make the question more recognisable. - ➤ A national list of widely known educational programmes or schools, colleges, universities and institutions providing formal education could be used for asking this question.
+- ➤ Instead of using a general statement, the corresponding national formulations could be used to make the question clearer in the national context. - A national list of widely known educational programmes or schools, colleges, universities and institutions providing formal education could be used for asking this question.

-EDUCLEVL - Col 124
+EDUCLEVL - Col 209 (moved from Col 124)

-Level of the current education or training
+Level of the current regular education in which the person is enrolled

+'''

+1

 ISCED 1

+2

 ISCED 2

+3

 ISCED 3

+4

 ISCED 4

+5

 ISCED 5

+6

 ISCED 6

+7

+ISCED 7

+8

+ISCED 8

+9

-Not applicable (EDUCSTAT = 2, 9, blank)
+Not applicable (EDUCSTAT \neq 1 or 3)

+blank No answer

+'''

-EDUCSTAT=1 or 3 (Student or apprentice in regular education)
+EDUCSTAT = 1 or 3 (Student or apprentice in regular education)

-The knowledge of the level of education students are attaining is used in the analysis of the matching between education schemes and labour market needs.
+Analysis of the labour situation of students (in particular at tertiary level) and of the matching between education schemes and labour market needs.